 Dr Mark Heath

-Mark is a telecoms specialist.
-Following a career in the telecoms industry, he set up the Increase Broadband Speed website to help people improve their broadband speeds, which has been visited by millions of people.
-He was awarded a volunteering award from the UK Prime Minister for his work on community broadband.
+Mark is a technology specialist and author.
+Following a career in the telecoms industry, he founded the Increase Broadband Speed website to help people improve their broadband speeds.
+Already, the site has been visited by millions of people worldwide, with more than a quadrupling in the number of visitors during 2020.
+As a technology and broadband enthusiast, he has supported Connecting Cambridgeshire for many years with the roll-out of superfast and ultrafast broadband across the county.
+Mark was awarded a volunteering award from the UK Prime Minister for his work on community broadband.
 For more information, visit the Technology and Broadband Specialist page.

 Mark has enjoyed photography for many years and you can view his Photo Gallery.
 He supports his local youth theatre group and photographs his local community.
 He is increasingly involved in video and sound recording.
-Mark occasionally writes on his own blog, which provides information on recent projects and activities – for work and for fun.
+Mark occasionally writes on his own blog, which provides information on recent projects and activities.

-With photographic and video assignments, Mark is often supported by his daughters Rebecca and Bethany.
+With his photographic and video projects, Mark is often supported by his daughters Rebecca and Bethany.

 Rebecca Heath tries to do as much photography and videography as she can between studying, and enjoys taking photographs of university events.
 After graduating from King’s College, Cambridge with an Economics degree in 2019, she undertook an MPhil in Economic Research at Churchill College, Cambridge and was awarded the Møller Masters Scholarship.

 In October 2020, Rebecca commenced her Ph.D studies at Cambridge, as part of the Microeconomic Theory Research Group.
 She is undertaking research involving the mathematical analysis and modelling of online behaviour on social networks, supervised by Dr Edoardo Gallo.
 Rebecca has been awarded the three-year Møller Ph.D Scholarship and the Vice-Chancellor’s Award, which is awarded to the 250 highest-ranked students across the University.
-Rebecca is part of the Churchill College MCR Committee and writes for student newspaper Varsity, and has also written for The Cambridge Student.
+Rebecca is part of the Churchill College MCR Committee and writes for student newspapers The Tab and Varsity, and has also written for The Cambridge Student.
 She recently founded the Churchill Mallard – the new student newspaper of Churchill College.

 Other pages you may be interested in: